buildbuddy-io/buildbuddy/docs/config.md

 <!--
 {
-  "name": "Overview",
+  "name": "Configuration Overview",
   "category": "5eed3e2ace045b343fc0a328",
   "priority": 1000
 }
 -->

 # Configuring BuildBuddy

 [BuildBuddy on-prem](on-prem.md) is configured using a [yaml](https://en.wikipedia.org/wiki/YAML) formatted configuration file.

 ## Command line flag

-On startup, BuildBuddy reads this config file which is specified using the ```--config_file``` flag.
+On startup, BuildBuddy reads this config file which is specified using the `--config_file` flag.
 The config file is periodically re-read, although some options like enabling or disabling a cache require a restart to take effect.

 ## Docker

-If you're running BuildBuddy in a Docker image - you can use Docker's [-v flag](https://docs.docker.com/storage/volumes/) to map a custom local config file to ```/config.yaml``` in the Docker image.
+If you're running BuildBuddy in a Docker image - you can use Docker's [-v flag](https://docs.docker.com/storage/volumes/) to map a custom local config file to `/config.yaml` in the Docker image.

 Be sure to replace `PATH_TO_YOUR_LOCAL_CONFIG ` with the path to your custom config file:

 ```
 docker pull gcr.io/flame-public/buildbuddy-app-onprem:latest && docker run -p 1985:1985 -p 8080:8080 -v /PATH_TO_YOUR_LOCAL_CONFIG/config.yaml:/config.yaml gcr.io/flame-public/buildbuddy-app-onprem:latest
 ```

 ## Option types

-There are two types of config options: *Required*, and *Optional*.
+There are two types of config options: _Required_, and _Optional_.

-* **Required** - BuildBuddy will not run without these.
+- **Required** - BuildBuddy will not run without these.
-* **Optional** - They configure optional functionality.
+- **Optional** - They configure optional functionality.
 BuildBuddy will happily run without them.

 ## Sample configuration files